 As the holiday season approaches, the advertising world erupts with “We are here!” marketing campaigns.
 Businesses launch their best thought-out marketing strategy in hopes of rising up above the advertising noise.
 However, unlike the tiny Who from Whoville floating on a speck of dust through the pages of Dr. Seuss’s book, it’s not about the noise you make.
 It’s about the glue that makes your marketing message stick.

-Create a holiday marketing strategy that puts people first.
+Create a holiday marketing plan that puts people first.
 Appreciate your customers or give to the community.
-Here are three tips that will ensure people remember you, long after the holiday.
+Here are some holiday marketing tips that will ensure people remember you, long after the holiday.

 Create a Memory: Host an Event